 One-hundred-eighty word pairs taken from Maxwell and Huff (in press) served as study materials.
 These pairs included 40 forward pairs (e.g., bounce-ball), 40 backward pairs (e.g., ball-bounce), 40 symmetrical pairs (e.g., off-on), 40 unrelated pairs (e.g., pencil-fence), and 20 weakly related buffer pairs that were not tested to control for primacy and recency effects.
 The University of South Florida Free Association Norms (Nelson et al., 2004) were used to equate the related pairs in associative strength and to ensure that symmetrical pairs were equivalent in associative strength in the forward and backward direction.
 Pair types were also equated on lexical and semantic properties including word length, SUBTLEX frequency (Brysbaert & New, 2009), and concreteness as reported in the English Lexicon Project (Balota et al., 2007).
 All pairs were evenly distributed into two study lists which contained 20 forward, backward, symmetrical, and unrelated pairs, and 10 buffer pairs.
 Study materials for all experiments have been made available at https://osf.io/3xwdr/.
 Associative strength, lexical, and semantic properties are listed in the Appendix (Tables A1 and A2).

 All participants studied both lists which were evenly divided into two study/test blocks, the order of which was counterbalanced across participants.
 Each list was organized in which five buffer pairs were presented at the beginning and end of each study list with the remaining pairs presented in a newly randomized order for each participant.
-Counterbalanced versions were produced from each study list that reversed the order of the word pair lists (i.e., A-B pairs become B-A pairs), which allowed for greater control of item differences across pair types.
+Counterbalanced versions were produced from each study list that reversed the order of the pair lists (i.e., A-B pairs become B-A pairs), which allowed for greater control of item differences across pair types.

 Participants in the font-size group saw lists in which half of the pairs were presented in a small 12 pt. font and the other half of pairs were presented in a large 54-pt. font which was counterbalanced across pair types.
 All pairs were presented in Arial font style.
 In the control group, pairs were presented in 32-pt.
 Arial font.